Home > Blog > Blog > It’s Time to Raise Your Rates

 At the moment I sent this proposal, in mid-December, January was only about half booked up, and a lot of assignments were still hanging and uncertain.
 But it had to happen, because the point of it all is I need to make a living.

-With the economic upswing, now is the time to lock in better rates.
+Now is the time to lock in better rates.
 You never know when the opportunity will disappear to talk rate increases.
-I had one hourly-rate client back in late 2007 that I was getting $85 an hour with.
+For example, I had one hourly-rate client that I was getting $85 an hour with.
 I had the sense other freelancers for them were making more, so I told them my rate was going up in the next year to $95 an hour.
 They grumbled a little, but went for it.
 (I later learned others were getting $120, so I was still a deal.)

 This post originally appeared on the WM Freelance Writer’s Connection.